curv3d/curv/docs/v-rep/Volume_Data.rst

 Volume Data Structures
 ======================
-A "Volume Data Structure" is a volumetric representation of a geometric shape, as distinct from a volumetric function representation.
+A "Volume Data Structure" is a volume representation of a geometric shape, as distinct from a volume function representation.

 Volume data structures expected to be more efficient than functions in a number of cases: